LSAT Prep & Law School Admissions

 Student feedback indicates that it is much easier to learn LSAT skills and improve LSAT scores one-on-one at Nth Degree than at the “name” programs.
 Nth Degree is built on the unique experience and talents of just one instructor, so the costs are low and the quality is consistently high.
-Tutoring at Nth Degree costs $55 – $75 / hr, which is approximately half the rate at Blueprint.
+Tutoring at Nth Degree is billed at about half of of a big agency’s rate.
 Lessons go beyond “categorizing” questions by type, and actively isolate the cognitive skills that are being tested.

 Scot’s score on the LSAT was 171 (98th – 99th percentile).
 You can verify this with his LSAT score report here.
 He is also a 99th percentile test-taker on the SAT, ACT, GRE, and GMAT.
 A professional educator since 1996, he is a former top-rated instructor on RateMyProfessor.com and has been tutoring the LSAT since 2001.